Guide to Houseplant Lighting

 When selecting a plant for the home or office, most people base their decision on the shape, appearance and price of the plant.
+However houseplant lighting is more important than you think!
 Determining the amount of light where you intend to place your new plant is by far the most important factor.

 Think of it this way: the leaves on plants store energy the same way solar panels store energy for homes or offices.
 They use this energy to manufacture their own food.
 If you’ve chosen a plant that requires bright light for instance, and keep it in a dark corner, it will starve even with expert care.

 Here are the 3 main types of lighting that plants need:

 Great news: many rooms in our homes are low light.
 These include rooms that have partially shaded windows by outdoor trees or very small windows that let in a small amount of light.
 Even tables set in the middle of a room, far from any window, would be a low light situation.
 Think of it this way: if you can’t easily read a book, then it is probably a low light situation!

 Plants for low light: Aglaonema, Snake Plant, Pothos, Peace Lily, ZZ Plant